aws-samples/amazon-sagemaker-architecting-for-ml/Writeups/Forecasting.md

 ## Starter Notebook
-* Architecting For ML/Starter Code/solar_energy_etc....ipynb
+* Architecting For ML/Starter Code/Forecasting Primer.ipynb

 ## The curse of Autocorrelation